 Autonomous technology is on the road today

 Most vehicles on the road today offer level 2 autonomy of the autonomous driving standards set by SAE.
 Level 3 provides the ability to detect the surrounding environment.
 The jump from level 2 to level 3 automation requires significant technology advancements.
 In March 2021, Honda will be the first automaker to mass-produce vehicles with autonomous capabilities that meet SAE Level 3 standards.

 Today, self-driving features are being incrementally added to vehicles for autonomous control.
-Earlier in 2020, several buses and trucks completed autonomous missions.
+In 2020, several buses and trucks completed autonomous missions.
 Meanwhile, each year more and more autonomous features are being added to vehicles in small increments.

 Through a partnership with self-driving startup TuSimple, UPS alongside food service delivery company McLane, have already made great progress by integrating self-driving trucks into their delivery frameworks.
 Over in Florida, self-driving NAVYA shuttles are the transportation of choice to freight COVID-19 tests to Mayo Clinic.

 In 2020, self-driving software company Aptiv and ridesharing company Lyft reached a major milestone: the companies crossed 100,000 rides of its autonomous passenger service in Las Vegas.
 The company now services over 3,400 spots in Las Vegas, including popular locations such as the Los Angeles Convention Center and McCarren International Airport.